-General services that our plan covers

-Abdominal aortic aneurysm screening

-The plan covers a one-time ultrasound screening for people at risk.
+General services that our plan covers What you must pay Abdominal aortic aneurysm screening \$0 The plan covers a one-time ultrasound screening for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get an order for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 Prior authorization is not required for services provided by a network provider.

-Abortion services

-Prior authorization is not required for family planning services provided by in-network or MassHealth providers.
+Abortion services \$0 Prior authorization is not required for family planning services provided by in-network or MassHealth providers.